liberant/spotawebapp/src/containers/About/README.md

 After it finished follow the instructions or publish the project build folder to your preferred  provider or own server.

-### Reuse for own project

-You can either fork this project or clone it into your own repo.
-I use the second for new projects.
-You can find [here](https://help.github.com/articles/duplicating-a-repository/) more information about how to clone/duplicate a repo into your own.

-After cloning the repo into your own you should change the configurations like project name and the firebase config.
-Here is a list of all changes you should make:
-* **package.json**  - here you should change the name and version
-* **src/config.js**  - here you should change all firebase data and other options
-* **public/index.html**  - change the title (it will be overridden, but it looks better)
-* **public/firebase-messaging-sw.js**  - change the ``messagingSenderId``

 After setting up the code we need to deploy our application to Firebase.
 As first create an application build by running `npm run build`.